Oracle Virtualisation · Advisory Guide

 Quarterly Configuration Audits

-Schedule internal reviews every quarter to verify that all Oracle-related partitions remain correctly configured.
-Check for accidental cap changes, firmware updates that may have reset settings, and new servers added to the environment without proper partitioning.
-Treat each quarterly review as a mini audit rehearsal.
+Schedule internal reviews every quarter to verify all Oracle-related partitions remain correctly configured.
+Check for accidental cap changes, firmware updates that may have reset settings, and new servers added without proper partitioning.

 2